Pulled Pork

 Step-by-Step Cooking Process

-3. Rub the spice mixture over the pork, ensuring it’s well coated.
+- Rub the spice mixture all over the pork shoulder.

-7. Once cooked, remove the pork and let it rest for 10 minutes.
+- Remove pork from the slow cooker and let it rest for 15 minutes.

 Alternative Ingredients